beckypdata/DataCleaningProject/README.md

 ####Validation Setup

 Step 1: Copy the run_analysis.R script in this GitHub directory to the local directory containing the extracted study data.
-This can be accomplished with git, or by accessing the Raw form of the file, copying script contents, and saving to local directory
+This can be accomplished with git, or by clicking on script in this Github directory, accessing the Raw form of the file, copying script contents, and saving to local directory

 Step 2: Copy the compareTidyDatasets.R script down to directory containing the study data in manner similar to step #1